As a responsible lender, we monitor overdraft accounts to check if they’re being used repeatedly. We consider a number of factors, including:

 The following helpline services can offer help and advice:

 If money worries are making you feel anxious – you are not alone.
-Get help and support with your finances.
+There are ways to get help and support with your finances.
+Visit our money worries page to find out more.